neil314159/portfolio-project-5/TESTING.md

 After doing this 3 times with different users, the main feedback I noted was:
 * Most users are familiar with the idea of an online shop or blog, and don't need to have the fundamental concepts explained
-* For tasks that are similar to how most large website operate, for exmpale, adding an item to a cart and checking out, there were few problems encountered.
+* For tasks that are similar to how most large website operate, for example, adding an item to a cart and checking out, there were few problems encountered.
 * Most feedback was of an aesthetic nature.
 All users expressed a preference for clean fonts that were not too heavyweight in appearance.
 They also liked simpler colour schemes and clear contrast to indicate menu items.

 This feedback was noted and incorporated into the development process.